KxSystems/embedPy/README.md

 ### Dictionary keys and values

-Python dictionaries can be retrieved and converted to q dictionaries.
+Python dictionaries, when converted to q, will yield q dictionaries (and vice versa).
-Additionally, functions are provided to directly retrieve the keys and values of a `foreign` Python dictionary, without performing the conversion to a q dictionary.
+Additionally, functions are provided to directly retrieve the keys and values of a Python dictionary, without performing the conversion to a q dictionary.

 - `.p.key` will return the keys of a Python dictionary
 - `.p.value` will return the values of a Python dictionary